polkadot-js/extension/README.md

 ![add recepient page screenshot](docs/pjp/addRecepiet.PNG)

-While Choosing an amount want to transfer, the extension shows appropriate alerts based on your selected amount.
-Click on Safe Max to withdraw all from your account while still keep your account active.
+While Choosing an amount to transfer, the extension shows appropriate alerts based on your input.
+Click on Safe Max to withdraw all from your account while still keeping your account active.

 ![transfer funds page screenshot](docs/pjp/transferFunds.PNG)